We awoke to a partly cloudy sky, though thankfully the wind seemed to have finally dropped.

 Then we made our way back across the border and in to Gibraltar, a sort of cross between Hong Kong and Sugar Loaf Mountain, Brazil.
 It's only about a ten minute walk from here, but today we were delayed by about fifteen minutes because not one, but three aircraft used the runway, one after the other.
 First an RAF transport plane landed, followed by two easyjet's taking off.
 The airport is certainly busy this week, there have been far more landings and take-offs on this visit.
-As the RAF have about as many planes as the navy have ships these days, it's probably a good thing that they use the airfield for civilian purposes to avoid a layer of dust building up on the runway surface.
-Our total lack of military capability these days is what happens when you let ex public schoolboys loose with our defences.
+As the RAF have about as many planes as the navy has ships these days, it's probably a good thing that they use the airfield for civilian purposes to avoid a layer of dust building up on the runway surface.
+Our lack of military capability these days is what happens when you let ex public schoolboys loose with our defences.

 Once in town we crossed Grand Casements Square before popping to the indoor market for a look round.
 It wasn't very big but was very Spanish indeed.

-Then it was a walk up the long and busy Main Street for a bit of window shopping made sweeter by my acquiring a litre bottle of Drambuie, and a bottle of Pusser's Rum, extra strength, for just over £27 so I was pleased with that, even though I bought them on the way back, they still took a bit of lugging around.
+Then it was a walk up the long and busy Main Street for a bit of window shopping made sweeter by my acquiring a litre bottle of Drambuie, and a bottle of Pusser's Rum, extra strength, for just over £27 so I was pleased with that, though they took a bit of lugging around.

 Lunch came in the form of two packs of sandwiches bought from Marks & Spencer and eaten on a bench outside the Kings Chapel & The Convent.